The Right Lab For Your Odour Samples

 All You Need Is A Lab

-You probably already know that there are a huge range of odour services available.
-For many of you, our integrated approach to odour assessment and management is hugely beneficial.
+There are a huge range of odour services available.
+For many of you, our integrated approach to odour assessment and management is enormously beneficial.
 However, not all of you will need this.
 Did you know we offer odour testing as a standalone service?
 Finding a reliable laboratory to test your odour samples can be challenging.
 That’s why we’re proud that we can back our claims with credentials.
 In 2005, Silsoe Odours became the first odour lab in the UK to receive UKAS accreditation.
 And we’ve successfully achieved this every year since, receiving our fifteenth successful UKAS audit at the beginning of 2019 (find out more here).

 What’s more, this article gives you a chance to hear from our customers too.
-So, read on to see their experiences of sending odour samples to us for testing…
+Read on to see their experiences of sending odour samples to us for testing…

 What Do Customers Think?